So who is… Jaksen

 On the personal side —

 I have a deep love for learning new things.
-This takes form in having many passions or hobbies throughout life and also leads to many new experiences.

-Visiting the Palazzo Pitti and getting to see not only sculptures of some of my favorite historical figures, but also the intricacies of the art and housing the nobles of the time spent their lives in was breathtaking.
+Along with innovation however, after a recent trip to Italy I've found deeper inspiration with the art & architecture found at almost every corner.
+Visiting the Palazzo Pitti and getting to see not only sculptures of some of my favorite historical figures, but also the intricacies of the art and housing the nobles built during renaissance were breathtaking.

 In summary, at present you can find me both reveling in the future and the past.